COVID-19 In Illinois: Vaccines To Be Available To Anyone With Underlying Health Condition Starting Feb. 25; 2,825 New Cases, 53 More Deaths

 CHICAGO (CBS) — In about two weeks, anyone in Illinois with an underlying health condition or disability will be able to get a COVID-19 vaccine, regardless of their age, Gov. JB Pritzker announced Wednesday morning.

 The governor said the state’s expansion of Phase 1B vaccination eligibility requirements follows CDC guidelines for people with high-risk medical conditions.
-Qualifying conditions include:RELATED: COVID-19 In Indiana: State Tops 12,000 Coronavirus Deaths Following 3 Deadliest Months Of Pandemic
+Qualifying conditions include:RELATED: Republicans Mock Illinois House Democrats: Meet The New Rules, Same As Old Ones

 - Cancer